 - 1. dev This branch can be assumed to always be stable, meaning the code in these branches should always compile, and should pass all unit/module tests.
-User branches are merged into dev after passing a code review. - 2. master In contrast to dev, this branch is considered to be super-stable, meaning it meets all the requirements of dev, and in addition the code has been verified via successful pool test.
-Dev leads master, and master catches up to dev whenever the code in dev is considered super-stable. - 3. user/feature branches These types of branches are the main ones most people will be directly interacting with.
-When naming your branches, it's recommended to prefix the branch name with your name.
-For example, if John Doe was working on thruster code, he would name his branch "john/thruster".
+User branches are merged into dev after passing a code review. - 2. master In contrast to dev, this branch is concerned to be super-stable, meaning it meets all the requirements of dev, and in addition the code has been verified via sucessful pool test.
+Dev leads master, and master catches up to dev whenever the code in dev is considered super-stable. - 2. user/feature branches These types of branches are the main ones most people will be directly interacting with.
+When naming your branches, it's recommended to prefix the name with your name.
+For example, if I was working on thruster code, I would name my branch "james/thruster".